daanvinken/SDA_traindelay/README.md

 # Scientific Data Analysis 2019/2020

-The following descriptions describe how to generate the data required for running the experiments conducted during this project.
+The following instructions describe how to generate the data required for running the experiments conducted during this project.

 ## Specifications
 All experiments were run on the Linux operating system, using Ubuntu 16.04 up to Ubuntu 19.10.
 Experiments require at least Python 3, preferably Python 3.7 or higher.